 While you’d naturally start at an entry-level position, scaling up the sales ops ladder would mean working with the entire sales team.

 As a sales operations manager, you have to incentivize maximum productivity, reward good performance and address a lack of efficiency.
 You might also be required to train recruits.
-All these responsibilities require strong communication.
+This might include formal workshops, but more likely will involve developing training documentation.

 Moreover, you’re not just responsible for collecting and analyzing the data — you have to set goals using these insights.
 Goal-setting demands an accurate assessment of what your team can do.